-After the power supply has stabilized, the internal POR releases RESETN and an internal pull-up pulls it high, which starts the calibration sequence.
-If a subsequent user-initiated reset is desired, the RESETN pin should be connected to an open-drain driver with an off-state/high impedance state leakage of less than 0.5mA to assure exit from the reset state so calibration can start
+After the power supply has stabilized the internal POR releases RESETN and an internal pull-up pulls it high, which starts the calibration sequence.
+If a subsequent user-initiated reset is desired, the RESETN pin should be connected to an open-drain driver with an off-state/high impedance state leakage of less than 0.5mA to assure exit from the reset state so calibration can start.

-The calibration sequence is initiated on the rising edge of RESETN, as shown in Figure 22.
+The calibration sequence is initiated on the rising edge of RESETN, as shown in Figure 19.
 Calibration status can be determined by reading the cal_status bit (LSB) at 0xB6.
 This bit is '0' during calibration and goes to a logic '1' when calibration is complete.
 The data outputs produce 0xCCCC during calibration; this can also be used to determine calibration status.

-While RESETN is low, the output clock (CLKOUTP/CLKOUTN) is set low.
+If the selectable clock divider is set to 1 (default), the output clock (CLKOUTP/CLKOUTN) will not be affected by the assertion of RESETN.
+If the selectable clock divider is set to 2 or 4, the output clock is set low while RESETN is asserted (low).
 Normal operation of the output clock resumes at the next input clock edge (CLKP/CLKN) after RESETN is de-asserted.
-At 125MSPS the nominal calibration time is 560ms, while the maximum calibration time is 1000ms.
+At 250MSPS the nominal calibration time is 200ms, while the maximum calibration time is 550ms.

-FIGURE 21.
+FIGURE 18.
 A/D CORE BLOCK DIAGRAM

-FIGURE 22.
+FIGURE 19.
 CALIBRATION TIMING